UNCOVER: A NIRSpec Identification of a Broad Line AGN at z = 8.50: Discussion and Conclusion

 From the flux and FWHM of the H$\beta$ we compute the black hole mass of log$_{10}(M_{\rm BH}/M_\odot)=8.17\pm0.42$ and a luminosity of $L_{\rm bol}=6.6\pm3.1$ erg s$^{-1}$, suggesting an accretion rate at $\sim 40\%$ of the Eddington limit.
 We also find that the $M_{\rm BH}$ derived from the H$\beta$ is consistent to the one computed from rest-frame 5100 \AA\ continuum within one standard deviation, potentially indicating that the spectrum of this object is strongly, or almost entirely dominated by the AGN emission.

 Finally, we explore multiple scenarios which can lead to a presence of such massive BH by $z$=8.50.
 We find that the BH mass can not be reproduced by Eddington-limited accretion from a stellar seed, unless super-Eddington regimes can be achieved.
-However such a mass can be attained via Eddington accretion driven growth for DCBH ($\sim10^{4}$ $M_\odot$) seeds.
+It is worth noting that this would require a gas rich disk providing material for accretion while remaining unaffected by BH feedback.
+Even in our models that start at $z=50$, this SMBH would need to grow at sustained rates for $>400$ Myr, all the while remaining in a super-Eddington regime, which is beyond physically plausible scenarios.
+On the other hand, such a mass can also be attained via Eddington accretion driven growth for DCBH ($\sim10^{4}$ $M_\odot$) seeds.
 A direct collapse model would then also be able to potentially explain the extreme BH to host ratio of least $\sim 30$ \% found in our source.

-While their formation pathways are still largely uncertain, the high number of AGN detected with JWST at high-$z$, given the relatively small areas covered so far, implies that extremely massive SMBH are already in place at $z>7$, just $\sim700$ Myr after the Big Bang (\citealt{wang21,furtak23_nat,goulding23,larson23}, Greene et al., in prep.).
+While their formation pathways are still largely uncertain, the high number of AGN detected with JWST at high-$z$, given the relatively small areas covered so far, implies that extremely massive SMBH are already in place at $z>7$, just $\sim700$ Myr after the Big Bang \citep{wang21,furtak23_nat,goulding23,greene23,larson23,pacucci23}.
 The clues of high black hole to stellar mass ratios, exceeding several tens of percent, will allow us to place stronger constraints on the sizes of BH seeds and accretion modes required to produce such massive objects \citep{bogdan23, goulding23}.
 Interestingly, the Ly$\alpha$ line is clearly detected from 20466 despite its heavily dusty nature, and 20466 turns out to reside in a huge ionized bubble with a radius of 7.6 proper Mpc \citep{fujimoto23_uncover}.
 These results may indicate that the recent abundant AGN population identified with JWST provides a non-negligible contribution of ionizing flux to cosmic reionization.
+It is also possible that these AGN are residing in galaxy overdensities, which may have reionized the Universe earlier in their environments.
 The identification of 20466, along with similar massive quasars at high-$z$, suggests we still lack a comprehensive understanding of AGN and host galaxy co-evolution in the early Universe, which we only recently started exploring with JWST.